/ seo-tools / Best Free SEO Tools in 2026

 Ahrefs Webmaster Tools gives you access to two of Ahrefs' premium features for free: Site Audit and Site Explorer (limited to your own verified sites).
 You can see your backlink profile, referring domains, top pages by link count, and anchor text distribution.

-The Site Audit tool crawls your site and reports technical issues with the same interface as the paid version.
+The Site Audit tool crawls your site and checks for more than 170 technical and on-page SEO issues, using the same interface as the paid version.
 You get issue categories, severity levels, and fix recommendations.
-The crawl is limited to 5,000 URLs per project, but that covers most sites.
+The free crawl allowance is 5,000 crawl credits per project per month, and credits are only spent on HTML pages that return a 200 status code, so broken links, redirects, and non-HTML resources do not eat into the budget.
+That covers most small and mid-sized sites comfortably.

-The catch is that you can only analyze your own verified domains, not competitors.
-For competitor research, you still need the paid Ahrefs plans.
+The catch is that you can only analyze your own verified domains, not competitors, and Site Explorer in the free tier shows up to 1,000 backlinks and keywords at a time.
+For full competitor research you still need a paid Ahrefs plan, which starts at the Lite tier at $129 per month.
 But for monitoring your own site's health and links, this free tool is remarkably generous.
+You can verify an unlimited number of sites.

 5. Google PageSpeed Insights